itz-hamza/Notes-for-Tutorials/python api development course/readme.md

 the course is 19 hours long, with a quarter of it unnecessary.

 if i complete 2 hours worth of it every week, then i can complete it in it's entirety this semester.
 I will try to track my changes, and upload code examples here.

+till now i have learned how to add a virtual environment to my project, and why is it necessary. and that its not possible to push it to repo idky